-You’ve been grooming yourself long enough that you don’t need anyone to explain to you why it’s important.
-That’s great!
-Unfortunately, none of your experience has helped you with one of the great drawbacks to grooming: razor bumps.
+You've been grooming yourself long enough that you don't need anyone to explain to you why it's essential.
+That's great!
+Unfortunately, none of your experience has helped you with one of the significant drawbacks to grooming: razor bumps.
 The red, patchy rash reaction to a razor is miserable, and it seems to plague you no matter how carefully you shave.
 If that sounds familiar, then the only thing holding you back is knowledge.
-We’re going to drop a truckload on you so that you can defeat those bumps and groom with impunity.
+We're going to drop a truckload on you so that you can defeat those bumps and groom with impunity.

 What Causes Razor Bumps?

 Knowing is still half the battle.
 How are you going to get rid of your bumps if you don't understand them?
 Razor bumps mainly come in two forms.
 The first is folliculitis.
 Shaving puts physical strain on the hair follicles, and they become inflamed.
 They can swell, turn red, burn, itch, and do all of that stuff you don't like.
 The key to this form of razor burn is inflammation.
 We'll be dealing with that in a minute.